loinik/nd-mods/README.md

 ### Can I make a walkthroughs of ND games with your mods?

 Yes.
-You don't even have to credit me (but even if you do, I'd appreciate it)
+You don't even have to credit me (but even if you do, I'd appreciate it).

 ### Can I upload the archive of your mods on my website?